Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Introduction and Notation

-One motivation for studying this family of graphs is that the hypercube graph $Q_n$ is a Cayley graph of $\FF_2^n$ with respect to the standard basis $M = \{e_1,\dots, e_n\}\subseteq \FF_2^n$.
-In 2003, Bai \cite{bai} determined the Sylow-$p$ subgroups of $K(Q_n)$ for $p \neq 2$.
-He also derived formulae for the number of Sylow-$2$ cyclic factors and the number of $\Z/2\Z$-factors in $K(Q_n)$.
-Meanwhile, Ducey and Jalil \cite{duceyjalil} computed the Sylow-$p$ subgroups for Cayley graphs of any finite group for $p \nmid |G|$ in terms of the eigenvalues of $L(G)$.
-In 2015, Chandler et. al. \cite{chandler2017smith} determined the cokernel of the \emph{adjacency matrix} of $Q_n$ in terms of $n$.
-However, the Sylow-$2$ structure of $K(G)$ for Cayley graphs of $\FF_2^r$ is still unknown.
-Anzis and Prasad \cite{anzisprasad} made progress in this direction by bounding the largest Sylow-$2$ cyclic factor of $K(Q_n)$.
+Nevertheless, partial progress has been made along this direction, particularly for the hypercube graphs $Q_n$, which are the Cayley graphs of $\FF_2^n$ with respect to the standard basis $\{e_1,\dots, e_n\}\subseteq \FF_2^n$.
+In 2003, Bai \cite{bai} determined the Sylow-$p$ subgroups of $K(Q_n)$ for $p \neq 2$ with an elementary argument, and derived formulae for the number of Sylow-$2$ cyclic factors and the number of $\Z/2\Z$-factors in $K(Q_n)$.
+In 2015, Chandler et al. \cite{chandler2017smith} determined the cokernel of the \emph{adjacency matrix} (known as the \emph{Smith group}) of $Q_n$ in terms of $n$.
+Anzis and Prasad \cite{anzisprasad} made the next step in 2016 by bounding the largest Sylow-$2$ cyclic factor of $K(Q_n)$.

+We also note the other work by Chandler et al. \cite{chandler2017paley}, where they determined the critical groups of Paley graphs, a special family of Cayley graphs of $\FF_q$ for prime powers $q=p^k\equiv 1 \pmod 4$.
+They were able to approach the Sylow-$p$ subgroup of the critical group via Jacobi sums, and by applying Stickelberger's theorem, they further reduced the problem to the combinatorics of ``carries'' when adding two $p$-ary numbers.
+Our approach of \cref{hypercubecyclicc} thus has a similar flavor of their work.

+We now summarize our contributions in this paper.
+It is worth emphasizing that many of our arguments are based on the natural ring structure of $K(G)$ coming from representation theory \cite{reinerquiver} and the corresponding polynomial algebra.
 We begin by defining a \emph{generic} set of generators $M$ for a Cayley graph of $\F_2^r$ as set of generators whose sum is nonzero (see \cref{definition: generic}).
 For example, hypercubes have generic generating sets.
-We then have the following result: \begin{theorem} Suppose that $M$ is generic.
-Then the number of Sylow-2 cyclic factors of $K(G(\FF_2^{r}, M))$ is $2^{r-1} - 1$. \end{theorem} This result generalizes Bai's result on the number of factors in $\Syl_2(K(Q_n))$.
-We conjecture that this number is a lower bound for the number of Sylow-$2$ cyclic factors, and that this lower bound is only achieved in the generic case.
-In the \cref{invariantfactordata} we provide data for the number of invariant factors for $r = 4$ to support this conjecture.
+We then have the following result that generalizes Bai's result \cite[Theorem~1.1]{bai}. \begin{theorem} Suppose that $M$ is generic.
+Then the number of Sylow-2 cyclic factors of $K(G(\FF_2^{r}, M))$ is $2^{r-1} - 1$. \end{theorem}